Fisheries industry fact sheet

 - Visit the Fair Work Ombudsman for awards specific to your industry.

-- Visit Employ people to find more information about taking on an employee.
+- Visit our section on people to find more information about taking on an employee.

 There are a number of finance and tax measures specific to fisheries businesses, including: